There is one arc of light in the image.

 What the arc is

-The arc is a juggling prop’s path - the trajectory of something thrown, passed, received.
-The path does not belong to one way of moving.
+The light arc is a juggling prop’s path - the visible trace of something thrown, passed, received.
+What the image shows is that the path does not belong to one way of moving.
+A ball thrown from one person to another follows the same arc regardless of how either person stands.
 The arc is physics.
 The person receiving it adapts.

 This is the argument against prerequisites in learning.